The names

 Newark, Peddie Memorial

-First Bapist Newark, First
+First Baptist Newark, First

 Congregational Newark, St